 Free Methodist Women in the South Part II

 Continuing the series of Free Methodist women’s ministry reports from the south.
 We will move from the 1890s into the early 1900s.
 (See Part 1 for the 1890s.)
-February 2, 1904, Summerville, Georgia We are here in our work.
+Mrs. R. Medlock February 2, 1904, Summerville, Georgia We are here in our work.
 We have no other motive in view than to glorify God and see souls saved.
 We met some sweetly save pilgrims in Grayson, who opened their doors and gave us a hearty welcome.
 I praise the Lord this evening for salvation.
-My mind runs back as I write, to the time and place where I first found the Lord precious to … Continue reading Free Methodist Women in the South Part II
+My mind runs back as I write, to the time and place where I first found the … Continue reading Free Methodist Women in the South Part II

 Free Methodist Women in the South Part I